PunyahB/PersonalWebsite/README.md

 # Personal Portfolio

-This repository showcases my web development skills and my blogs. 💻✨
+This repository showcases my experience, resume and blogs.

 ### 🛠️ Technologies used